boolvariable/boolvariable/readme.md

 🏆 › Created every Operating System EVER.
 🏆 › Created the Internet in 12 seconds.
 🏆 › Founder of the Neuralink.
-🏆 › 1st person born (I created myself.)
+🏆 › 1st person born.
 🏆 › Creator of the theory of relativity (Einstein stole it from me.)

 ### `😍` Interests